ArturLange/imdb_api/README.md

 - `/names` - returns names matching given params.
 For each name which has any titles, returns them in field `knownForTitles`

   E.g. request to `/names?primaryName=Fred&birthYear=1899&deathYear=1987` should return Fred Astaire and his movies.

+## Download and import data

+Use `download_tsv.py` to download tsv files, then import them to db using `import_tsv_files`.
+These scripts require installed dependencies and set up database.